Stop Setting New Year's Resolutions. Focus On The Three S's Instead.

 “New goals don't deliver new results.
 New lifestyles do.
 And a lifestyle is not an outcome; it’s a process.
 For this reason, all of your energy should go into building better habits, not chasing better results.”

-In other words, if you want to achieve a particular goal, you also need to commit to a specific system – or a lifestyle as he calls it.
+In other words, if you want to achieve a goal, you must commit to having a system in place – or a lifestyle, as he calls it.
 The two always go hand in hand.

 So, do set inspiring and SMART goals.
-But make sure you then put in place the right habits and processes to deliver those goals.
-Otherwise, you’ll just end up recycling them again next year.
+But make sure you then put the right habits and processes in place to deliver those goals.
+Otherwise, you’ll end up recycling them again next year.

-If you plan to get fit and make the best of your shiny new gym shoes and get rid of those Christmas pounds, decide how you’ll adapt your daily routine so that it allows you to go for a run consistently.
+If you plan to make the best of your shiny new gym shoes and get rid of those Christmas pounds, decide how you’ll adapt your daily routine to allow you to run consistently.

 Success ≈ SMART goals + good systems